 A Whirlwind Tour of the Best Sights in Beijing, China

-My main goal in diverting so far north from Shanghai to Beijing was to sleep overnight on the Great Wall of China, but as long as I was in Beijing, I couldn’t leave without seeing a few of the other famous sights the city has to offer.
+My main goal in visiting Beijing was to sleep overnight on the Great Wall of China, but as long as I was in Beijing, I couldn’t leave without seeing a few of the other famous sights the city has to offer.
 The company who provided my Great Wall experience, The China Guide, incorporated a visit to the Olympic Village, site of the 2008 Olympics, to see the now-famous Bird’s Nest and Swim Cube architectural wonders, as well as a stop at the Ming Tombs, the final resting place of 13 Chinese Emperors, where we walked the Spirit Way and descended into the underground crypt of the Ding emperors.

 Can’t view the above slide show of the Ming Tombs in Beijing, China?
 Click here.

-Can’t view the above slide show of the Forbidden City and Tiananmen Square in Beijing, China?
+Can’t view the above slide show of the sites I saw while visiting Beijing, China?
 Click here.

 But my two most favorite sights probably don’t even make most guide books.
 Lovely, serene BeiHai Park, located in the city center adjacent to the Forbidden City, features scores of old temples and miles of walking paths surrounding a placid lake where visitors paddle around in rental boats or read books on benches beneath lacy Weeping Willow trees.